vsouza/awesome-ios/README.md

  * [Route-me](https://github.com/route-me/route-me) - Open source map library for iOS.
  * [Mapbox](https://github.com/mapbox/mapbox-ios-sdk) - Mapbox iOS SDK, an open source alternative to MapKit.
  * [NAMapKit](https://github.com/neilang/NAMapKit) - Allows you to use custom maps in iphone applications and attempts to mimics some of the behaviour of the MapKit framework.
  * [Mapbox GL](https://github.com/mapbox/mapbox-gl-native) - An OpenGL renderer for Mapbox Vector Tiles with SDK bindings for iOS.
+ * [CMMapLauncher](https://github.com/citymapper/CMMapLauncher) - iOS library that makes it quick and easy to show directions in various mapping applications.

 ### Messaging
  * [LayerKit](https://github.com/layerhq/releases-ios) - iOS SDK for Layer, the easiest way to add in-app messaging (text, photos, videos, data) to any mobile or web application.